bchau3/qup/README.md

 Bug 1: Closing channel with members present.
 The server crashes.
 To resolve relaunch server after leaving channel from member.
 This bug will be resolved before final submission hopefully.
 Bug 2: Remote server (Aws ebs) may crash.
 To resolve simply '$cd server' in second terminal, '$node index.js' to launch server and update client/config.js to use localhost instead of aws.
 Bug 3: Too many spotify api requests.
 To resolve wait before continuing.
 (This bug will be resolved by lowering calls to spotify's  get current song info and calculating song time locally.
+Bug 4: Have to pause/resume song on application to update queue.